 The Physician Loan Forgiveness Loophole Should Make Chiropractors Furious

-Take a look at the 2 minute video I made to explain the physician student loan loophole below.
+Take a look at this two-minute video I made to explain the physician student loan loophole below.
 In this video, I show how a physician making $250,000 a year can pay less than 50% of the cost of her $250,000 medical school debt using federal student loan forgiveness programs.

 What prohibits chiropractors from taking advantage of this same Public Service Loan Forgiveness program?
 Availability of jobs.
-Over 50% of all employed physicians would qualify for this benefit as most physicians are employed by not for profit hospitals.
+Over 50% of all employed physicians would qualify for this benefit as most physicians are employed by nonprofit hospitals.

-Doctors of Chiropractic work mostly at for profit clinics.
-There are very few not for profit or government employers that hire chiropractors full time.
-The ones that do exist do not need many people or might not utilize a chiropractor’s skills.
+Doctors of chiropractic work mostly at for-profit clinics.
+There are very few nonprofit or government employers that hire chiropractors full-time.
+The ones that do exist don’t need many people or might not utilize a chiropractor’s skills.

 Chiropractors Are Treated Horribly Under Student Loan Rules, and It’s the Federal Government’s Fault

 How is this you ask?
-Physicians work for not for profit institutions during their training.
+Physicians work for nonprofit institutions during their training.
 Therefore, they qualify for super low payments during residency and fellowship that count towards the PSLF program.
-After 10 years of payments, the federal government forgives their debt tax free.
+After 10 years of payments, the federal government forgives their debt tax-free.

 Chiropractors work in the private sector as there aren’t many nonprofit or government employers that hire chiropractors.
 That means the forgiveness chiropractors get comes after 20 to 25 years of payments under an IDR plan.